cfclrk/setenv-file/README.md

+# setenv-file

 Set or unset environment variables from a file.

 This package provides an interactive function `setenv-file` to set environment variables defined in a file.
 With one `C-u` prefix argument, `setenv-file` unsets the environment variables defined in the file.

 When used interactively, `setenv-file` prompts for a file, defaulting to the directory `setenv-file-dir`.

 # How To